-The next three lines create three "MxMatrix" objects, using the mxMatrix function.
+The next three lines create three MxMatrix objects, using the mxMatrix function.
 The first argument declares the type of the matrix, the second argument declares the number of rows in the matrix (nrow), and the third argument declares the number of columns (ncol).
-The free argument specifies whether a cell is a free or fixed parameter.
-The values argument specifies the starting values in the matrix.
+The free argument specifies whether a element is a free or fixed parameter.
+The values argument specifies the starting values for the elements in the matrix. and the name argument specifies the name of the matrix.

-Each "MxMatrix" object is a container that stores five matrices of equal dimensions.
-The five matrices stored in a "MxMatrix" object are: 'values, 'free', 'labels', 'lbound', and 'ubound'.
-'Values' stores the current values of each cell in the matrix.
-'Free' stores a boolean that determines whether a cell is free or fixed.
-'Labels' stores a character label for each cell in the matrix.
-And 'lbound' and 'ubound' store the lower and upper bounds, respectively, for each cell that is a free parameter.
-If a cell has no label, lower bound, or upper bound, then an NA value is stored in the cell of the respective matrix.
+Each MxMatrix object is a container that stores five matrices of equal dimensions.
+The five matrices stored in a MxMatrix object are: values, free, labels, lbound, and ubound.
+Values stores the current values of each element in the matrix.
+Free stores a boolean that determines whether a element is free or fixed.
+Labels stores a character label for each element in the matrix.
+And lbound and ubound store the lower and upper bounds, respectively, for each element that is a free parameter.
+If a element has no label, lower bound, or upper bound, then an NA value is stored in the element of the respective matrix.